SciML/DifferentialEquations.jl/docs/src/internals/notes_on_algorithms.md

 vastly outperform the other methods in terms of efficiency (even with threading disabled). `:DP5` performs much better than `:dopri5`, which vastly outperform `ode45` (whose stepsize algorithm tends to have issues on some quasi-stiff problems).
-`:DP8` performs better than `dop853` which vastly outperforms `ode78`.
+`:DP8` performs better than `dop853` in some cases, worse in others.
+Both vastly outperform `ode78`.

 For this reason, the DifferentialEquations.jl non-stiff algorithms are the recommended implementations.
-ODEInterface non-stiff algorithms are only recommended for historical purposes (i.e. to match previous results).
+ODEInterface non-stiff algorithms are only recommended for historical purposes (i.e. to match previous results) or to try `dop853` on a problem (work is being to find out what the difference is and squash the competition here!).
 The ODE.jl algorithms are not recommended for any serious use (the package is essentially deprecated: it's slow, gets high error, the timestepping algorithm is not robust, and doesn't implement many methods).